redkit7ca/final3/README.md

-# Jenkins creates image when push the remote jenkins repo
+# Jenkins creates image when push the remote repo